cmss13-devs/cmss13-docker-infrastructure/README.md

 This is very much a work in progress.
 Things are suboptimal and there are currently no guarantee anything in there works.
 Use at your own risk.

-### Contents
+### Docker-Compose env quick-start

- * `cm13.service` contains a simple systemd unit template for interacting with the docker-compose environment
- * `docker-cm13-production.yml` contains a sample docker-compose environment.
-As of current this is only the game container itself, other services are still managed separately.
- * `build-image.sh` is an awful proof-of-concept local image build script to pull/rebase several repositories for testmerging into an usable image
- * `repositories/` is used as local caching for build repositories by `build-image.sh`

-### docker-compose environment quick start
+ The docker-compose env is an abstraction used for the setup of the cm13 docker containers.
+ It allows us to manage the game setup as a whole.

- * pull or build an image to run as `cm13-live`
+ * pull, build, or tag an image as `cm13-live`
- * create a `cm13-data-prod` docker data volume that will be mapped to `data/`
+ * create a `docker-data-prod` volume (that will be mapped to game's `data/`)
- * put config folder for the game in same directory as `config/` - ensuring external database config is correct
+ * put config files in `config/` which will be mapped into container
- * add custom icons/sounds as `cm-restricted-art/` and `cm-music/` (pending changes)
+ * add additional resources as `cm-restricted-art/` and `cm-music/`
  * `docker-compose -f docker-cm13-production.yml up`, or use the systemd unit

 ### systemd unit quick start

- * Toss `cm13.service` in a location such as `/etc/systemd/system/`
+ The systemd unit allows to have the docker-compose manaaged by the systemd daemon.
+ It will keep restarting and recreating a new game container/env on each round.

+ * `cp cm13.service /etc/systemd/system/`
- * run `systemctl daemon-reload`
+ * `systemctl daemon-reload`
- * enable service to run automatically with `systemctl enable cm13`
+ * `systemctl enable cm13.service` - to run at boot
- * start it with `systemctl start cm13`
+ * `systemctl start cm13.serivce` - to run it now
- * you can view the status with `systemctl status cm13`
+ * `systemctl status cm13.service` - to view status and check startup
+ * `journalctl -xeu cm13.service` - to get detailed logs

 ### Overview

-The systemd unit will automatically start & restart the docker-compose environment.
-On round end, the server is expected to shut down (or forcibly be made to, watchdog TBD), destroying the container, causing recreation of the environment with any updated image tagged `cm13-live`.
-The systemd unit uses a docker-compose instance of the same name by default but you can used instanciated units to run more than one game instance, etc.

-The whole thing is obviously suspect to future changes for practical reasons (notably the awful build process, replacing/removing the systemd unit to leverage docker directly, etc)
+The systemd unit will automatically (re)start/create the container, recreating it with the newer tagged `cm13-live` image.

+It is expected the game to terminate after end of round for this, or be forcefully made to.

+In case of outside hard shutdown request, the systemd unit fist sends SIGINT which is translated by compose to SIGUSR1 in container to request DreamDaemon shutdown.

-### Known issues
+### Known Issues & TODO

-This is still very WIP.
-Ideally the image build process should be delegated to a proper application such as gpanel or other, and not done by this wacky script, allowing for proper management.
-This could involve setting up a registry (or not).
-In addition, shutting down the docker-compose environment from systemd does not seem to currently completely work as intended: BYOND will follow the SIGUSR1 signal to shut down but may fail to.
+ * Registry / Tag dynamic handling
+ * Add instanciable systemd unit files - this will require using only volumes (no mapped files)
+ * Double-check that the SININT/SIGUSR1 relibaly results in timely game shutdown (check for database deps?)
+ * Include the database in this setup in the future
+ * Add a watchdog for foreceful restart in systemd unit file